Rosettea/Hilbish/docs/api/hilbish/_index.md

 </a>
 </h4>

 Sets the input mode for Hilbish's line reader.
-Accepts either emacs or vim.
 `emacs` is the default.
 Setting it to `vim` changes behavior of input to be
 Vim-like with modes and Vim keybinds.

 #### Parameters
 `string` **`mode`**
+Can be set to either `emacs` or `vim`

 </div>